russellballestrini/russell.ballestrini.net/content/2017-03-23-selenium-grid-on-kubernetes.rst

  kubectl describe pod selenium-node-chrome

-This command lets us review the Kubernetes level logs.
+This command allowed me to review the Kubernetes level logs.
-Everything looked correct so lets look at the Docker level logs:
+Everything seemed healthy so next I looked at the Docker level logs:

 .. code-block:: bash

  kubectl logs selenium-node-chrome-4019562870-mcpfg
  Not linked with a running Hub container

-Ok, the error ``Not linked with a running Hub container`` looks like a Selenium Node error message.
+Ok, the error ``Not linked with a running Hub container`` appears when Selenium node cannot find the hub.

 Docker has a ``--link`` flag to link containers together, Kubernetes doesn't have this.
 After some research, it seems ``--link`` manages ENV vars.